slemiere/enter-the-daggerverse/runbooks/english/05-create-publish-module.md

 > ```

 > [!TIP]
-> Don't forget to run `dagger develop` after function creation to refresh Dagger interface.
+> Don't forget to run `dagger develop` after function creation to refresh Daggers code generation.

-## Publish renovate's module
+## Publish the renovate module

 > [!NOTE]
-> This part will be do by speakers in live
+> This part will only be done by speakers live

 Follow official documentation: [Publishing Modules](https://docs.dagger.io/manuals/developer/publish-modules) and [Publish a Module](https://daggerverse.dev/publish).